Step 4: Displaying Company Travel Policy

 Learning Objectives

-In this unit, you'll learn how to configure a Panel and an HTML Element component to display a pop-up modal.
+In this use case lesson, you'll learn how to configure a Panel and an HTML Element component to display a pop-up modal.
 You'll also learn how to use the Field Group and Columns components to edit the display and layout of your module.

 What You'll Need